Making Sense of the Rising Demand for Extended Nightly Stays

 There’s a big difference between luxury and comfort.
 As we’ve mentioned, hotels excel at providing upmarket experiences: room service, unbelievably soft bedding, and other hallmarks of opulence.
 These are great for vacationers looking to hit the off-switch for a couple of nights, but not so much for a traveler with a purpose.

 Comfort, on the other hand, is a matter of functionality.
-A spacious apartment unit for rent provides the level of creature comfort needed for a relaxing night’s sleep without distracting you from the professional or experiential tasks that led you to travel in the first place.
+A spacious apartment unit for rent provides the level of creature comfort needed for a relaxing night’s sleep without distracting travelers from the professional or experiential tasks that led them to travel in the first place.
 They navigate the fine line between homely and unfamiliar: affording a modest sense of security and stability without ever sacrificing that priceless sense of terra incognita that comes with exploring the unknown.

 For people on business trips, a rented apartment means never breaking from the routine of self-sustainability that makes for productive work.
 Pampering can lower productivity and motivation, along with a host of other psychological hindrances to getting a job done.